django-webpack/django-webpack-loader/README.md

 In order to use `django-webpack-loader>=1.0.0`, you must ensure that `webpack-bundle-tracker@1.0.0` is being used on the JavaScript side.
 It's recommended that you always keep at least minor version parity across both packages, for full compatibility.

 This is necessary because the formatting of `webpack-stats.json` that `webpack-bundle-tracker` outputs has changed starting at version `1.0.0-alpha.1`.
 Starting at `django-webpack-loader==1.0.0`, this is the only formatting accepted here, meaning that other versions of that package don't output compatible files anymore, thereby breaking compatibility with older `webpack-bundle-tracker` releases.

+## Development

+This project includes a Makefile that provides several useful commands for building, installing, and publishing the project.

+### Available Commands

+- `clean`: Removes generated files and directories.
+- `build`: Cleans the project and builds the distribution packages.
+- `test`: Run the tests.
+- `install`: Installs the project's build dependencies.
+Will initialize a virtual environment if one does not exist.
+- `publish`: Builds the distribution packages and publishes them to the specified repository.
+- `register`: Registers the package on the specified repository.

+To execute a command, run `make <command>` in the project's root directory.

+### Virtual Environment Settings

+- `ENV`: The name of the virtual environment.
+(Default: `venv`)
+- `REPOSITORY`: The repository to publish the distribution packages to.
+(Default: `pypi`)

 ## Commercial Support